What Happens to Your Body When You Stop Eating Sugar

 After a Year

-From a surface level, skin quality and reduction of acne, irritation, and fine lines can be dramatic when sugar is eliminated from your daily diet.
+On a surface level, skin quality and reduction of acne, irritation, and fine lines can be dramatic when sugar is eliminated from your daily diet.
+Even better, you will see a reduction in overall risk of preventable diseases, like diabetes, as well as heart attack and stroke.
+Not to mention, you’ll also increase your quality and length of life.
+Seriously—we’re not sugarcoating it.